Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels

-where the RV $g$ multiplied at Alice is not required.
+where the RV $g$ multiplied at Alice is no longer required.
 The benchmark schemes, PSK-GS and Chaos-GS, require the legitimate transceiver to share the random seed, while the proposed Grass-GS can avoid the sharing process that diminishes covertness.
-Note that all the consider schemes still require the pre-sharing of the codebook.
+Note that all the considered schemes still require the pre-sharing of the codebook.

 To evaluate Gaussianity, Fig.~\ref{fig:gaussianity} shows the probability distribution function (PDF) of the real or imaginary component of the proposed Grass-GS, where the parameters were set to $T=4$ and $B=2$.
 Additionally, we also considered a naive noncoherent GS schemes which multiplies the original manopt constellation by a Gaussian RV.
 As shown in~Fig.~\ref{fig:gaussianity}, the proposed Grass-GS exactly followed a Gaussian distribution, which was self-evident.
 Also, the naive noncoherent GS schemes, which did not impose the circular symmetry constraint, deviated significantly from the Gaussian distribution.